"The traditional Indian restaurant can be seen as old hat"

 Either way, it is not good news for Asian restaurants and unless they re-invent and introduce more innovation into their businesses, it is likely numbers may dwindle further.

-The Internet is offering opportunity for curry houses to provide online table reservations ordering on-line and take-out with delivery on-line.
+The Internet is offering an opportunity for curry houses to provide online table reservations ordering on-line and take-out with delivery online.
 Giving them a chance to tap into virtual customers who are not physically visiting locations.

 Diner cookery events, buffet only restaurants, early bird offers, special music nights and taster sessions are also part of tricks being applied to keep the trade fresh.
 Modern decor with cosmopolitan styles have also emerged as a trend but whether they are working to attract customers is not so clear.

 Customers simply want wholesome good quality Asian food at very reasonable and affordable prices, and to get that right in an economic climate hit by a double recession, is not an easy challenge for curry houses simply trying to survive.